lupyuen/lupyuen.github.io/src/lvgl.md

 const disp_drv = c.get_disp_drv();
 ```

-This crashes with a RISC-V Exception when the code tries to dereference the Null Pointer later.
+This crashes with a __RISC-V Exception__ when our code tries to dereference the Null Pointer later.
 Which is not as helpful as a Zig Panic.

-Thus we always use "`.?`" to catch Null Pointers returned by C Functions.
+Thus we always write "`.?`" to catch Null Pointers returned by C Functions.

 (Hopefully someday we'll have a Zig Lint Tool that will warn us if we forget to use "`.?`")